JasonBoy/wechat-jssdk/README.md

 ###Client Side
-`var wechat = require('wechat-jssdk/client')` in your client side js, or anyother way you like to include this.
+`var wechat = require('wechat-jssdk/client')` in your client side js, or any other way you like to include this.
 `var wechatObj = new wechat(config)` or `var wechatObj = wechat(config)`
 or in other environment: `var wechatObj = window._wechat_jssdk(config)`
 where config will be: